blbadger/blbadger.github.io/input-representation.md

 ### Imperfect representations are due to nonunique approximation

 Why do deep layers of ResNet50 appear to be incapable of forming trivial autoencodings of an input image?
 Take layer Conv5 of an untrained ResNet50.
 This layer has more than 200,000 parameters and therefore viewing this layer as an autoencoder hidden layer $h$ would imply that it is capable of copying the input exactly, as the input has only $299*299=89401$ elements.
-Indeed we see in the next section that a kind of identity function may indeed be learned by this layer, but this does not explain why an input cannot be approximately represented in a later layer.

 To understand why a late layer in an untrained deep learning model is not capable of very accurate input representation, it is helpful to consider what exactly is happening to make the input representation.
 First an input $a$ is introduced and a forward pass generates a tensor $y$ that is the output of a layer of interest in our model,